Lotfullah21/low-level-design-fundamentals/README.md

 # Class

-classes are the mould for the kind of objects we intend to create. whenever the class is called, we are creating an object of that class, in fact a class also called data type, where we are having the freedom to add features, types and methods to that data type.
+Class is a moulds for the kind of object we intend to create.

+whenever the class is called, we are creating an object of that class, in fact a class also called data type, where we are having the freedom to add features, types and methods to that data type.

 class is definition of the new data type and the object is representation or instantiation of that data type.

-## attributes:
+## Attributes:

-the variables used inside a class is called attributes (instance variable).
+- The variables used inside a class is called attributes (instance variable).
-In object-oriented programming, an attribute is a piece of information or a characteristic associated with an object.
+- In object-oriented programming, an attribute is a piece of information or a characteristic associated with an object.
-Objects are instances of classes, and classes define the blueprint for objects.
+- Objects are instances of classes, and classes defines the blueprint for objects.

-## methods:
+## Methods:

-functions inside a class is known as methods.
+Functions inside a class is known as methods.

-## **init** (instance method):
+## `__init__` (instance method):

-it is used to initialize the contents of an object inside a class.
+It is used to initialize the contents of an object inside a class.

-using **ini** method, we are laying out the foundation of which variables are allowed inside the class (mould), otherwise our class can be messy and others can add their own variables inside our class (blueprint).
+Using `__init__` method, we are laying the foundation of the variables that are going to be allowed inside a class (mould), Otherwise others can add their own variables inside a class (blueprint).

-in other words we are defining what those attributes can be and cannot be inside our class.

-we have more control on what we have created.

-as we are adding keys to dictionaries or indexes to arrays, here we are adding variables to our class.
+By doing so, we have more control on the intended object's creation, just as we add keys to dictionaries or values to arrays, here we are adding variables to our class.
+In other words we are defining what those attributes can be and cannot be inside our class.

 ```py